 where $\boldsymbol{\psi}^{(j)}$ encapsulates all the parameters of $p_{{z}_j | \boldsymbol{\psi}^{(j)}}$.

 The optimizing problem of NTSCC is formulated following the variational inference context \cite{kingma2013auto}, the posterior distribution $p_{\boldsymbol{\hat s}, {\boldsymbol{\tilde z}} | \boldsymbol{x}}$ is approximated using the variational density $q_{\boldsymbol{\hat s}, {\boldsymbol{\tilde z}} | \boldsymbol{x}}$ by minimizing their Kullback-Leibler (KL) divergence over the data distribution $p_{\boldsymbol{x}}$ and the CSI distribution $p_{\boldsymbol{h}}$ as the equation (11) in \cite{dai2022nonlinear}.
-Accordingly, the optimization of NTSCC system can be formally converted to the minimization of the expected channel bandwidth cost, as well as the expected distortion of the reconstructed data versus the original, which leads to the optimization of the following RD tradeoff,
+Accordingly, the optimization of NTSCC system can be formally converted to the minimization of the expected channel bandwidth cost, as well as the expected distortion of the reconstructed data versus the original, which leads to the optimization of the following R-D trade-off,

-where the Lagrange multiplier $\lambda$ on the total channel bandwidth cost determines the tradeoff between the wireless transmission rate $R$ and the end-to-end distortion $D$.
-The scaling factors $\eta_y$ and $\eta_z$ are from the estimated entropy to the channel bandwidth cost and tied with the source-channel codec capability and the wireless channel state.
+where the Lagrange multiplier $\lambda$ on the total channel bandwidth cost determines the trade-off between the data stream bandwidth cost $R$ and the end-to-end distortion $D$.
+The scaling factors $\eta_y$ and $\eta_z$ control the relation between the estimated entropy and the allocated channel bandwidth, which are tied with the source-channel codec capability and the wireless channel state.
 A larger $\eta_y$ indicates a better performance on deep JSCC codec $f_e$ and $f_d$, but incurs more channel bandwidth cost.
-Accordingly, $\eta_y$ can be adjusted as a hyperparameter to control the system RD tradeoff. $\eta_z$ is not adjusted manually since explicit entropy coding and LDPC coding are selected to transmit the side information.
+Accordingly, $\eta_y$ can be adjusted as a hyperparameter to control the system R-D trade-off. $\eta_z$ is not adjusted manually since explicit entropy coding and LDPC coding are selected to transmit the side information.

 In practice, each embedding $y_i$ is a $c$-dimensional feature vector.
 The learned entropy model $-\log p_{{ y}_i|\boldsymbol{ z}}({ y}_i|\boldsymbol{ z})$ indicates the summation of entropy along $c$ dimensions of $y_i$, thus, the information density distribution of $\boldsymbol{y}$ is captured.
 Accordingly, the bandwidth cost, such as the number of OFDM subcarriers, ${\bar k}_{i}$ for transmitting $y_i$ can be determined as